Werner Rey

+Werner Kurt Rey colloquially Werner K. Rey ([ɹeɪ]; born 6 October 1943) is a Swiss businessman, investor and former banker who is based in the United Kingdom.
+In 1999, Rey was found guilty of fraud, falsification of documents and fraudulent bankruptcy, in the second largest bankruptcy case in Switzerland after Swissair.

-Werner Kurt Rey (born October 6, 1943) is a UK-based Swiss businessman, financier and convicted fraudster.
-In 1976, Rey acquired the fashion house Bally, and subsequently sold it to the Oerlikon Bührle concern, which laid the foundation of his Omni Holding AG, which would at its peak have assets under management exceeding $4 billion.
+Rey, who was the son of a physician, made headlines after his acquiring the majority of Bally fashion house in 1976, and ultimately selling it to the Oerlikon-Bührle concern, which was the foundation for his multinational conglomerate Omni Holding AG, which would have assets in excess of $4 billion under management.
+He was often referred to as a white knight in his acquisitions.

-Subsequently, his investor and venture capitalist career took off from that of an initiator of hostile take-overs to that of a USD billionaire white knight in various international M&A deals ranging from real estate to engineering works, electronics, media and financial services, in which he himself served occasionally as guarantor to institutional lenders.
+After more than six years in Bahamian exile, Rey was extradited to Switzerland, where he ultimately was sentenced to four years imprisonment.
+He was released from prison on 14 February 2000 and has since returned to London, where his wife is originally from.
+He has since engaged in a variety of new business ventures, notably with Daniel Aegerter.

 Early life and education

+Rey was born 6 October 1943 in Zürich, Switzerland, the second of four children, to Hans Rey (1902–1992), a physician, and Marianne Rey (née Schmid).
+He had three siblings.

-Werner Kurt Rey was born October 6, 1943 in Zurich, Switzerland.
-He was the son of a physician (MD) and initially wanted to enter medical studies at the University of Zurich, but failed the admissions exam.
-Instead he completed a commercial apprenticeship at the private bank Rüd, Blass & Cie.
-AG in Zurich, which was later merged with the wealth management of Deutsche Bank.
+Rey completed his schooling in Zurich and initially wanted to enter medical school at the University of Zurich but he failed the admissions exam.
+Instead of pursuing academic studies, Rey then completed a commercial apprenticeship at Rüd, Blass & Cie AG, a private bank, in Zurich (which was later merged with Deutsche Bank).
 Rey graduated best of his class.

 Career

 Rey launched his career while working for a London-based company from 1961 to 1963, which was followed by several non-executive and executive positions in Geneva, namely at the controversial investment firm Investors Overseas Service (IOS) founded by American financier Bernard Cornfeld in 1955, where he became deputy director.
 In 1969, he began to work as an independent consultant and corporate advisor, until 1975.
 He also held a management role at an international bank.

 In 1976, Rey, acquired share majority of the fashion house Bally and subsequently sold it to Oerlikon-Bührle, an industrial concern, with a profit of $60 million (which would be equivalent to $312 million in 2023).
 This laid the foundation for his Omni Holding AG which would soon turn into an industrial conglomerate with several thousand employees.
 Rey held controlling interest in Metallwerke Selve AG (Selve Metal Works) in Thun, media and publishing giant Jean Frey AG in Zurich, temporary employment agency Adia Interim (today a part of Adecco), commodity inspection comapany Inspectorate International as well as 30% of controlling interest in Sulzer.

-Until 1990, Rey was a well respected Swiss financier, and had about $4 billion in AUM.
+Until 1990, Rey was a well respected Swiss financier, and had about $4 billion in assets under management.